tytydraco/yessleep/out/My_mom_vanished_in_the_woods_8_years_ago_I_just_got_a_letter_from_her.md

 Tucked under it was another envelope.
 I pulled it out, and it had the same handwriting.

-"Glad you came, carrot.
-I’m right beneath you."
+"*Glad you came, carrot.
+I’m right beneath you.*"

 I looked down, and the ground nearby looked freshly disturbed, like it had been dug up not long ago.